-Adbusters, The American Conservative, Discover Magazine, Fictional Writers Review, Los Angeles Magazine, MediaPost Publications, Medpage Today, Philosophy of the Social Sciences, Philosophy Talk, Reason, Richmond Journal of Law and Technology, The Washington Post
+Adbusters, The American Conservative, Discover Magazine, Fictional Writers Review, The Guardian, Los Angeles Magazine, MediaPost Publications, Medpage Today, Philosophy of the Social Sciences, Philosophy Now, Philosophy Talk, Reason, Richmond Journal of Law and Technology, The Washington Post

--In 2013 the website achieved its highest global Alexa ranking, inspired a meetup group in Berkeley, CA to ponder the status of celebrity and fame in modern life, and caught the eye of numerous writers, educators, and websites, including TED and Pinterest.
+In 2013 the website inspired a meetup group in Berkeley, CA to ponder the status of celebrity and fame in modern life, and caught the eye of numerous writers, educators, and websites, including TED and Pinterest.

 The website has been mentioned in The Washington Post, Los Angeles Magazine, Discover Magazine, Reason, and other publications.

-The site has been referenced in over 20 books and in numerous scholarly papers.
+The site has been referenced in 35 books and in numerous scholarly articles and papers.
 It has also been indexed on Google Scholar.